Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 - startups (in relation to companies)

-Do hyphenate Co-ordinator, Vice-Chancellor and Pro-Vice-Chancellor.
+We do hyphenate Co-ordinator, Vice-Chancellor and Pro-Vice-Chancellor.

 Avoid leaving a space between number and unit of measurement (10km, not 10 km).
 Commonly used measurements include: cm, mm, km, g, l (litre), MB, GB, kHz, MHz, KB.
+If your source material uses imperial units, always include the metric equivalent in brackets.

 Companies, countries and institutions should all be singular (AstraZeneca believes that…Cambridge United is having a good season…).
 Data should also be treated as singular.